Basic language elements

 Regular expressions

 The following describes the basic functionality of regular expressions in Exasol.
-Detailed information about the PCRE dialect can be found on www.pcre.org.
+For more information about the PCRE2 dialect, refer to https://www.pcre.org.

 Regular expressions can be used in the following functions and predicates: